Ferry de Locre

-Ferry de Locre (Latinized Ferreolus Locrius) (1571–1614) was a historical and devotional writer from the County of Artois (then part of the Habsburg Netherlands, now in France).
+Ferry de Locre (Latinized Ferreolus Locrius) (1571–1614) was a historical and devotional writer from the County of Artois (then part of the Spanish Netherlands).

 Life

 Locre was born at Saint-Pol-sur-Ternoise, in the County of Artois, in 1571 and studied at Douai University under Joannes Miraeus.
 He became a member of the clergy and was appointed to the church of St Nicholas in Arras.
 He wrote a number of works, primarily historical, focusing mainly on the County of Artois.
 He died at Arras on 22 August 1614.